 Opened in 1962, it is named after John Foster Dulles (1888–1959), the 52nd U.S. Secretary of State who served under President Dwight D. Eisenhower.
-The Dulles main terminal is a well-known landmark designed by Eero Saarinen.
+The Dulles main terminal is a well-known landmark designed by Eero Saarinen, who also designed the famous TWA terminal (now the TWA hotel) at New York's JFK airport.
 Operated by the Metropolitan Washington Airports Authority, Washington Dulles Airport occupies 13,000 acres (20.3 sq mi; 52.6 km2) straddling the Loudoun–Fairfax line.

 (Airport Infos by Wikipedia)

 This app shows satellite views of random airports.
 Its aim is to introduce you to the variety of airport structures embedded into the landscape.

 This app is based on the Google Maps API, which on the one hand provides a powerful programming interface for web-based mapping applications, and on the other hand opens access to high quality satellite imagery for places all over the world.

 The backend is realized in Python with the help of the excellent Flask micro framework.

 The locations of airports have been imported from the public domain data provided by the aviation enthusiasts at OurAirports.com.
 The app displays randomly selected airports of the categories 'large_airport','medium_airport' and 'small_airport' for which runway coordinates are available.